-23.0 Malicious/false allegations
+20.1 Malicious/false allegations

-Where it is concluded that a student has made a malicious allegation against a member of staff the College consequences will be applied in a way that the College considers to be proportionate to the severity of the allegation made and its potential impact on the member of staff concerned.
+Where it is concluded that a student has made a malicious allegation against a member of staff the College sanctions will be applied in a way that the College considers to be proportionate to the severity of the allegation made and its potential impact on the member of staff concerned.
 Mitigating and aggravating factors will be examined closely, for example: the nature of the allegation or length of time for which the allegation was sustained.
-In some cases it will be appropriate to use restorative justice as a tool for supporting students to understand the consequences of their behaviour.
-The consequences for malicious allegations could include, internal exclusion, suspension and permanent exclusion.
+In some cases, it will be appropriate to use restorative justice as a tool for supporting students to understand the consequences of their behaviour.
+The sanctions for malicious allegations could include lesson removal, internal exclusion, suspension and permanent exclusion.

-24.0 Complaints
+21.0 Complaints